Keyboard with lock

 Why do we process your personal data and what is our legal basis for processing it?

-If you are alumni of the Help to Grow: Management Programme, we collect and use your information to manage your membership of the Alumni Network, give you access to the Alumni Network Hub, promote our events and register you for them at your request; and evaluate and monitor your engagement with the Alumni Network and the Alumni Network Hub.
+If you are alumni of the Help to Grow: Management Course, we collect and use your information to manage your membership of the Alumni Network, give you access to the Alumni Network Hub, promote our events and webinars, and register you for them at your request; and evaluate and monitor engagement with the Alumni Network and the Alumni Network Hub.

-The legal basis for processing your personal data in connection with the Alumni Network Hub, our events and newsletter is with your consent.
+The legal basis for processing your personal data in connection with the Alumni Network Hub, our events, webinars and newsletter is with your consent, so we can send information about events, webinars, and newsletters that you have expressed an interest in, or registered for.

 If you work for one of our partners, we collect and use your information to enable you to access the Alumni Network Hub.